t1/cdi-config/README.md

 If you want to implement your own config source, you can use the `java` scheme and the fully qualified name of a class implementing the `com.github.t1.config.ConfigSource` interface, e.g. `java:com.example.MyConfigSource`.

 Properties that start with `*import*` will be used as additional URIs to load more configuration.
+Note that property files allow only unique keys, so you can use suffixes for import keys; descriptive names have proven to be very helpful, e.g., `*import*config-dir`, `*import*central-uri`.

+Values containing curly brackets `{` or `}` are resolved as configuration expressions like `{other.property}`.
+Currently only system properties can be resolved in this way.

 ## Thread Safety